egaznep/toy_vae_example/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │   ├── explore        <- Explorative notebooks on the dataset, before applying any ML.
+    │   ├── results        <- Notebooks playing with the trained model(s).
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │